 - A statement of material facts as to which the moving party contends there is no genuine issue to be tried (“SOF”);

 - A joint appendix of exhibits (“Joint Appendix”) supporting the motion and any opposition; and

 - An affidavit authenticating the exhibits in the Joint Appendix on which the moving party is relying.

 If you represent the opposing party, I’ll prepare drafts of:

-- A memorandum in opposition to the motion;
+- A memorandum in support of the opposition;

 - Responses to the moving party’s SOF; and